 John Regan: What did?
 A combination, and I’ve never told anyone this in an interview.
-My dad passed away in 1990, he was ill.
-And I was kind of torn being out on the road when I should have been home, but at the same token Ace was starting to get a little too silly with his demons.
-And my deal from day one with Megaforce with Johnny Z and even with Ace was the longest you are trying to keep it together, I’ll be behind you 150% that if you start going off the rails I’m gone.
+My dad passed away in 1990, and he was ill.
+And I was torn being out on the road when I should have been home, but at the same token, Ace was starting to get a little too silly with his demons.
+And my deal from day one with Megaforce with Johnny Z and even with Ace was the longest you are trying to keep it together, and I’ll be behind you 150% that if you start going off the rails, I’m gone.
 I don’t need to stay on the titanic as it sinks.
-Because I was a young man and I had a family to feed, and no one is going to look after you better than yourself.
+Because I was a young man and I had a family to feed, no one would look after you better than yourself.
 And it just started getting stupid, without going into details.
-And it was like, the combination of the… I felt that I should really be around home, around my family and I should have been more.
-But I got there when… Death is not easy, but I was really feeling, “What I’m I doing out here?”
-Because I’m trying to move this project one step forward and the star is pushing it two steps back, and it just got completely frustrating to me.
+And it was like, the combination of everything.
+I felt that I should be around home, around my family, and I should have been more.
+But I got there when… Death is not easy, but I was feeling, “What I’m I doing out here?”
+Because I’m trying to move this project one step forward and the star is pushing it two steps back, and it just got entirely frustrating for me.
 And it was time to go, and again I made that deal on.
-I’m a man of my word, I’m not going to be here if it starts getting really silly.
-And it wouldn’t have mattered if we were making millions of dollars or making nothing, it’s just more of the I didn’t feel it was right to be there anymore.
-And I’m not casting any aspersions on Ace or anybody else, it’s just that was the situation.
-I had to get up in the morning and look in the mirror and believe that I was being true to my chore, and I felt and I tried to live my life that way.
-Once I make a decision if I have given you my word, it’s going to happen whether you like it or not.
+I’m a man of my word, and I’m not going to be here if it starts getting silly.
+And it wouldn’t have mattered if we were making millions of dollars or making nothing.
+It’s just more of that I didn’t feel it was right to be there anymore.
+And I’m not casting any aspersions on Ace or anybody else, and it’s just that was the situation.
+I had to get up in the morning and look in the mirror and believe that I was true to my chore, and I felt, and I tried to live my life that way.
+Once I decide if I have given you my word, it’s going to happen whether you like it or not.

 Was Ace angry when you told him that you’re going to leave?

-John Regan: I don’t think, there was no even animosity or discussion.
-A lot of times I’ll do interviews and people read a lot more into, this most happens.
-Things don’t really happen now; it’s just kind of… It’s like, “Alright.
+John Regan: I don’t think there was no even animosity or discussion.
+Often, I’ll do interviews, and people read a lot more into it; this mostly happens.
+Things don’t happen now; It’s like, “Alright.
 You know what?”
-The pendulum swings one way and swings the other way.
+The pendulum swings one way and turns the other way.
 So, there was no… It’s just, “I’m done, and I’m out.”
-We had the stroll of the cameras back, because we had our last show on Anaheim, California.
-And again, I was handling the budget, so I knew the money and we were day-to-day.
+We had the stroll of the cameras back because we had our last show in Anaheim, California.
+And again, I was handling the budget, so I knew the money, and we were day-to-day.
 The last show when we licked up our pay from that show was going to get the buses all back, the trucks all back.
 Because you are going to fuel, you are paying people.
-And Ace decided that he didn’t want to do that show, and it was a sold out show, everything was set up, crew was there and he decided he wanted to go to Disney World.
+And Ace decided that he didn’t want to do that show, and it was a sold-out show, everything was set up, the crew was there, and he decided he wanted to go to Disney World.
 So, I’m like, “Seriously?”
-He gave us some note from a doctor that said, “Ace can’t come in to school today, because he’s got a sore throat.”
-That kind of a thing from breathing in his smoke, and that’s when you just go, “You know what?”
-Unfortunately he’s not thinking straight right now, and I can’t be around this anymore.
-Because now his decision to not be responsible, he’s put a lot of people in tough situation and that’s not cool.
+He gave us some note from a doctor that said, “Ace can’t come into school today because he’s got a sore throat.”
+That kind of a thing from breathing in his smoke, and that’s when you go, “You know what?”
+Unfortunately, he’s not thinking straight right now, and I can’t be around this anymore.
+Because now his decision to not be responsible, he’s put many people in a challenging situation, and that’s not cool.
 I don’t live my life like that.
-Again, if you are going to give your word to people you better do it.
+Again, if you are going to give your word to people, you better do it.
 And when you want to know what the definitive moment was, that’s was that day.
 I said, “I can’t do this anymore.”

 Did the show happen after all?

-John Regan: We saw each other… I kept trying to get a hold of him to do this 25th reunion, and it’s like I couldn’t get anybody to call me back, nobody.
-And I remember John when he was a literary a little boy and his parents used to bring him to the shows, and it was like, “If Mohammed will not go to the mountain, the mountain will have to go to Mohammed.”
-So, I heard he was at Chiller Theatre Convention in New Jersey.
+John Regan: We saw each other recently.
+I’ve kept trying to get a hold of him to do this 25th reunion, and it’s like I couldn’t get anybody to call me back, nobody.
+And I remember John when he was a literary a little boy, and his parents used to bring him to the shows, and it was like, “If Mohammed does not go to the mountain, the mountain will have to go to Mohammed.”
+So, I heard he was at the Chiller Theatre Convention in New Jersey.
 So, I got my car and went down there.
 And we had a nice… Again, I was never mad at him.
 It’s just you have to do what’s right in your life at the time.
-So, there was never any, a fight or there was no harsh words, never.
+So, there was never any a fight, or there were any harsh words, never.

 Ace is Ace.

 John Regan: Without Ace on it, never.
-Actually the one time he got mad at me I tell you real quick.
-We were in San Francisco over to New York, we were in a High rise Hotel and I was talking to my wife and all over sudden as I’m speaking on the phone watching the door shake.
-And I’m looking at my soda and I’m looking at the sake and I said, “Man!
+The one time he got mad at me.
+I tell you real quick.
+We were in San Francisco over to New York, we were in a High rise Hotel, and I was talking to my wife, and all over sudden, as I’m speaking on the phone watching the door shake.
+And I’m looking at my soda, and I’m looking at the sake, and I said, “Man!
 This is an earthquake; I’ve never been in an earthquake before.”
 So, it shook me up.
-So, I call the road man.
-I said, “Look…” It was about 2:00 in the afternoon, 3:00.
+So, I call the roadman.
+I said, “Look…” It was about 2:00 in the afternoon, at 3:00.
 I said, “I’m going to go dance there as you just get a drink.”
 So, we were in Japan town, so I don’t think I can fight.
 It’s a Japanese restaurant.
 So, I just started drinking sake.
-I don’t really drink a lot.
-I’m drinking sake for hours, they had to come and find me.
+I don’t drink a lot.
+I’m drinking sake for hours, and they had to come and find me.
 They take me to the show; I was pretty out of it.
 Somehow we played the show; I don’t even remember playing the show.
 The next day I get a call from the road manager, “Ace wants to see you, and he’s pretty upset.”
 I’m thinking, “He should be.”
-Because that was not pretty real responsible to me.
-So, I get in the room.
-Sits there, he’s like, “John, I got news for you.
+Because that was not pretty real responsible to me, so I get in the room.
+Sits there, he’s like, “John; I got news for you.
 I’m pretty disappointed today, and I’m thinking well to myself.
-He goes, “Last night on stage…” And I’m getting ready for it, “You were out of costume.”
+He goes, “Last night on stage,” and I’m getting ready for it, “You were out of costume.”
 So, the only thing he noticed is that I didn’t have my leather pants and stuff.
 He didn’t realize I was pretty much comatose, leaning against my arm.
-But yeah, that he kind of understood.
-There is so many good memories of the music and times we had.
-In life nothing lasts forever, and again our relationship never was… There was never any name calling or any of the stupidity or any verbal arguments, it’s just… It run its course, I still love to put that band back together and do ten shows.
+But yeah, that he understood.
+There are so many good memories of the music and the times we had.
+In life, nothing lasts forever, and again our relationship never was… There was never any name-calling or any of the stupidity or any verbal arguments; it’s just… It runs its course, and I still love to put that band back together and do ten shows.
 But that’s Ace’s call, and it should be Ace’s call, probably his name.
-But, Four By fate we are paying homage to that period of time.
-We are doing a lot of the songs that Tod sang, wrote and got some great new material coming up.
-Sean Kelly is phenomena; this kid is incredible guitar player.
+But, Four By fate, we are paying homage to that period.
+We are doing many of the songs that Tod sang, wrote, and got some great new material coming up.
+Sean Kelly is phenomenal; this kid is an incredible guitar player.
 Incredible.
 And I have been fortunate to work with some of the best guitar players on the planet, and he’s right up there with them.
-And Stet is a great show man as you probably know.
+And Stet is a great showman, as you probably know.

-Yeah.
-I have seen Stet, many, many times with different bands.
-One more question.
-Yesterday, Tod told me that you might have a plans to re-record some old Frehley’s Comet tracks with Four by Fate.
-Is that you would like to do as well?
+I have seen Stet, many, many times with various bands.
+He’s great—one more thing.
+Tod told me yesterday that you might have plans to re-record selected Frehley’s Comet tracks with Four by Fate.
+Is it something that really might happen in the future?

 John Regan: I have always wanted, I love, “It’s Over Now.”
-I love that song, and really it get that much attention because the record didn’t do anything.
+I love that song, and it gets that much attention because the record didn’t do anything.

 John Regan: It was?
 I didn’t realize that.

 John Regan: I didn’t realize it was a single “Laughs” But, here you go.
 But that song I’ve always felt, and Tod wrote it for Cheap Trick.
 It’s a phenomenal song.
 So, we are going to look at that one.
-If you’ve got any suggestions let me know, I value your opinion and I want to thank you for bringing us here at Finland.
-It’s a dream come true for me, after decades on the road I’ve never been to this beautiful part of the world.
+If you’ve got any suggestions to let me know, I value your opinion, and I want to thank you for bringing us here to Finland.
+It’s a dream come true for me.
+After decades on the road, I’ve never been to this beautiful part of the world.
 So I have you to thank for that.